 Turkeys eat almost anything they can catch, including ferns, grasses, grain, buds, berries, insects, acorns, and even frogs and snakes.

 Habitat and range

 Open wooded areas, brushy grasslands, and river bottoms.
 Wild turkeys are found throughout Minnesota as far north as Detroit Lakes and Brainerd.
 Heaviest concentrations are in southeastern Minnesota.

 Population and management

 Minnesota's wild turkey population is expanding north and west.
-It has grown from just a few birds in the early 1970s to more than 30,000 today.
 The state has spring and fall hunting seasons, which have become very popular.
 Hunting is regulated to allow the wild turkey population to continue growing.

 Wild turkeys form flocks of six to 40 birds that roost in trees each evening.
 In 1782, the turkey lost by a single vote to the bald eagle to become the national bird.